& Other Really Very Important Stuff

-Up & Coming Female - fastest girl on Te Mata Peak Trail, 11-17 years of age Go Healthy.
+Up & Coming Female - fastest girl on Te Mata Peak Trail, 11-17 years of age $150 thanks to Go Healthy.

-Prince of Tainui - fastest boy on Tainui Trail, 5-11 years of age (please note 12+ do not qualify), $150 bank account thanks to ASB.
+Prince of Tainui - fastest boy on Tainui Trail, 5-11 years of age (please note 12+ do not qualify), $150 thanks to Kiwigarden.

-Princess of Tainui - fastest girl on Tainui Trail, 5-11 years of age (please note 12+ do not qualify), $150 bank account thanks to ASB.
+Princess of Tainui - fastest girl on Tainui Trail, 5-11 years of age (please note 12+ do not qualify), $150 thanks to Kiwigarden..